Factors Influencing Employee Compensation

 These factors include the following:

-This is one of the most significant factor influencing employee compensation.
+Ability to pay This is one of the most significant factor influencing employee compensation.
 Generally, a firm, which is prosperous and successful, has the ability to pay more than the competitive rate.
 This way it can attract a superior caliber of personnel.
 Often the labour unions also demand an increase in compensation on the grounds that the organisation is prosperous and is able to pay more.

 A Brazilian firm, Semco,( best known for its radical form of industrial democracy and corporate re-engineering.) has 3,000 employees, a turnover of over $200 million and has been growing at 20-30% every year.